 - Defending a large financial institution in threatened shareholder litigation under English securities laws.

-- Representing a leading global financial institution in parallel litigations in US and English courts concerning a cross-border debt financing transaction in Asia.
+- Representing a global financial institution in litigations in US and English courts, including under state securities laws, concerning a cross-border debt financing transaction in Asia.

 - Antitrust Litigation 2019 Q&A: USA, which is to be published as a chapter in the Chambers Antitrust Litigation 2019 Guide